 Scientific inputs in recent times have led to innovative methods of using natural materials to make vegan or faux leather.
 Many faux leather manufacturers now use bio-based materials and plants.

 Both types of leather materials are synthetic leather but with different environmentally friendly scores.
 People mostly use plastic leather because it is cheaper.
-The leather industry uses the fabric for many leather products like shoes, purses, and many other fashion items.
+The leather industry uses fabric for many real leather products like shoes, purses, and many other fashion items.

 However, studies show that synthetic leathers that are plastic-based have toxic chemicals3.
 Plastic leathers may indeed be cruelty-free, but they are not toxic fumes-free.
 Chemicals like PVC and PU make plastic leather and involve the use of fossil fuels.
 Also, plastic leathers are not biodegradable, just like any other plastic product.